msfukui/string2hash/README.md

 # String2Hash

-This class converts Ruby's Hash String to Ruby's Hash.
+This class extends Ruby 's String class and provides the ability to convert Ruby' s Hash string to Hash.

 ## Usage